deathping1994/sendmail-api/README.md

 # gmail-sendmail-api

-Email sending api for gmail
+Note: Do not forget to enable `allow less secure apps` under sttings option in your apps email Email sending api for gmail
 **The server mentioned below is down but you can always set up your own using flask+ mongodb**
 # Use Case